 - Plan the entire layout yourself

-When you frame a barndominium, you may want to avoid planning the layout from scratch on your own, unless you have architecture experience.
+When you frame a barndominium, you may want to avoid planning the layout from scratch on your own, unless you have architectural experience.
 There are many technical details to consider that may impact the overall structural stability of the design.

 If you still prefer the do-it-yourself (DIY) method, consider using blueprints that you find online.
 You can also modify a blueprint to fit your specific needs, such as increasing or decreasing the sizes of the rooms.
 DIY framing projects require you to consider building codes.
 Start by checking local regulations for your city or county.
 You should then review any state codes, which are available on government websites.